danielaparker/jsoncons/src/doc/Pages/jsoncons.md

 ```
 This results in a json value being constucted with all memory being allocated from the boost memory pool.
 (In this particular case there is no improvement in performance over `std::allocator`.)

-Note that the underlying memory pool used by the this allocator is never freed.
+Note that the underlying memory pool used by the `boost::fast_pool_allocator` is never freed.

 ## Wide character support